OneOverCosine/cloud_computing/README.md

 ### Multi-cloud Arcitecture
 Deploying the same app using different clouds (using two or more cloud service providers).
 This is to increase availability.
 If one goes down then we still have the other.

+### REGIONS
+Geographical position of servers, used to host applications

 .
 .